The mission of Architecture Days is to heighten

 Free Historical & Architectural Walking Tour

-Free Children’s Box City Craft Program at The Carnegie-Stout Public Library – Ages 8 - 12
+Free Children’s Activity at the Carnegie-Stout Public Library

 Downtown Dubuque Architectural Scavenger Hunt

-Presented by Dubuque Main Street, in collaboration with the Carnegie-Stout Public Library, the Center for Dubuque History at Loras College, City of Dubuque Planning and Building Services, Dubuque Community Schools, Dubuque Initiatives, the Telegraph Herald, the Old House Enthusiasts, the National Mississippi River Museum, The Dubuque County Historical Society, and the Historic Preservation Commission.
+Events are presented by Dubuque Main Street, in collaboration with the Carnegie-Stout Public Library, the Center for Dubuque History at Loras College, the City of Dubuque, Dubuque Community Schools, Mediacom, the Old House Enthusiasts, the National Mississippi River Museum, TH Media, the Dubuque County Historical Society, the Dubuque County Historic Preservation Commission, and the City of Dubuque’s Historic Preservation Commission.